Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Experiment

-As shown in \cref{tab.1b}, the roof regression of OBM is more accurate than LOFT and Cascade LOFT.
+As shown in \cref{tab.1}, the roof regression of OBM is more accurate than LOFT and Cascade LOFT.
 In \cref{fig.5}, some results were visualized.
 Footprint quality is highly relied on roof quality and offset accuracy.
-In \cref{tab.f1score}, footprints of OBM are more accurate than other models.